Yankees star Judge hits 61st home run, ties Maris' AL record - KTVZ

 Associated Press

-TORONTO (AP) — Aaron Judge tied Roger Maris’ American League record of 61 home runs in a season, hitting a tiebreaking, two-run drive for the New York Yankees in the seventh inning against the Toronto Blue Jays on Wednesday night.
+TORONTO (AP) — Aaron Judge tied Roger Maris’ American League record of 61 home runs in a season, hitting a tiebreaking, two-run drive for the New York Yankees in the seventh inning that led them over Toronto Blue Jays 8-3 on Wednesday night.

-The ball clanked off the front of the stands, just below two fans who reached over a railing and tried for a catch.
-The dropped into Toronto’s bullpen and was picked by by Blue Jays bullpen coach Matt Bushman, who turned it over to the Yankees.
+Judge watched the ball clank off the front of the stands, just below two fans who reached over a railing and tried for a catch.
+He pumped an arm just before reaching first and exchanged a slap with coach Travis Chapman.

+“I was hoping it would get over the fence.
+I didn’t know at first.
+I didn’t want to be standing at home plate when it hits the wall,” Judge said.
+“It’s an incredible honor.
+There’ was a lot of emotions.
+It took me a little longer than I wanted to.”

+The ball dropped into Toronto’s bullpen and was picked up by Blue Jays bullpen coach Matt Buschmann, who turned it over to the Yankees.

 Judge moved past the 60 home runs Babe Ruth hit in 1927, which had stood as the major league mark until Maris broke it in 1961.
 All three stars reached those huge numbers playing for the Yankees.